strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.3.4 =
+* Swapped the $ in the levels page code for $pmpro_currency_symbol.
+* Changed the membership shortcode to apply the_content filters to the return value instead of just wpautop.
+This allows shortcodes within that shortcode and other filters to be run on the content.
+(Let me know if issues arrise from this.)
+* Changed order class to create subscriptions that start on the checkout date instead of one-payment away to avoid errors where the customers credit card "expires before the first subscription payment".

 = 1.3.3 =
 * Fixed bug where country field was resetting to default when there were errors with the checkout form submission.
 (If you templatized your checkout page and have international addresses enabled, you will need to add $bcountry to the globals setup at the top of your checkout template .php)